 Do you have a desire to help empower children and families, including those experiencing challenges such as domestic abuse, bereavement, special education needs, poor physical and/or mental health, poverty, discrimination and disadvantage?

-Are you passionate, motivated, and can commit the time to help drive the organisation forward to its next growth stage?
+Are you passionate, motivated, and can commit the time to help drive the charity forward in its next growth stage in line with our Strategic Plan 2022-25?

 Why join the Red Hen family?